ket3l4/Chew_or_Die/README.md

 ### Julia Set & Complex Math
 - Target complex number varies per fruit: `c = BASE_C + offset` where offset is ±0.15 in real/imaginary parts
 - Iteration function: `z = z*z + c` (standard Mandelbrot-variant formula)
-- Color mapping: `color = (iteration_count % 14) + 2` (14 is Pyxel palette limit)
+- Color mapping: `color = (iteration_count % 14) + 2`
 - **Performance note**: Fractal is rendered at 2x2 pixel step to reduce lag

 ### Input Handling
 - **Game mode**: Arrow keys for movement; direction changes only if not 180° reversal
 - **Menu**: Mouse click detection via `_btn_hover()` utility
+- **Fractal Manipulation**: Mouse / Touchpad / touchscreen
 ### Running the Game
+1. Download the zip file and extract the game folder from it
-1. Create a virtual environment (venv)
+2. Go to the folder directory in Terminal and create a virtual environment (venv)
 ```bash
 python3 -m venv .venv
 ```
-2. Activate virtual environment
+3. Activate virtual environment
 ```bash
 source .venv/bin/activate
 ```
-3. Download pyxel into venv
+4. Download pyxel into venv
 ```bash
 pip install pyxel
 ```
-4. Run the main.py file
+5. Run the main.py file
 ```bash
 python3 main.py
 ```
-or if you have only version of python installed:
+or if you have only 1 version of python installed:
 ```bash
 python main.py
 ```